 Wendy Everett, ScD

-In addition, Dr. Everett is the Vice Chair of the Massachusetts Health Policy Commission, an independent state agency that monitors the reform of the health care delivery and payment systems in Massachusetts.
-She also serves on the boards of many philanthropic foundations and non-profit organizations.
+Previously, Dr. Everett held senior executive positions at the Brigham and Women’s Hospital in Boston and at the University of California, San Francisco Medical Center.
+She has directed national demonstration programs for the Robert Wood Johnson Foundation and the Kaiser Family Foundation.
+She was the vice chair of the Massachusetts Health Policy Commission, an independent state agency that monitors the reform of the healthcare delivery and payment systems in Massachusetts and has become a model for the nation.
+She also serves on the boards of many philanthropic foundations, corporations, and non-profit organizations.

-Dr. Everett earned two bachelor of science degrees and she holds master’s and doctoral degrees in health policy and management from Harvard University.
+Dr. Everett earned two bachelor of science degrees and holds master’s and doctoral degrees in health policy and management from Harvard University.